wyattsteere/INFO314-RMIByHand/README.md

 # INFO314-RMIByHand

+Was not able to finish, client sees internal server error 500 even though postman works fine.
+I was not able to test interoperability because my group members have not finished yet.
+Thank you for all your help Eric!

 Greetings!

 In this homework assignment, you are going to implement a primitive distributed object system: Client code will be able to execute a procedure (static method) on a remote server and receive the response.
 This assignment assumes you will write Java.